varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-variables.rst

  do on or with the `req` object.

 *bereq*
  The backend request object.
-Varnish contructs this before sending it to the backend.
+Varnish constructs this before sending it to the backend.
 It is based on the `req` object.

 ..
 XXX:in what way? benc